 Keep a record of Airbnb-related receipts and contracts in your rental journal.
 Hosts can claim the cost of insurance, utilities, maintenance, property taxes and more, to help you save time on tax preparation.

-If you need help with your tax preparation before April 30th, Elite Tax is here to help you every step of the way.
-Give us a call today at 905-597-0717 or browse our tax preparation services here.
+If you need help with your income tax preparation before April 30th, Elite Tax is here to help you every step of the way.
+Give us a call today at 905-597-0717 or browse our income tax preparation services here.